couchbaselabs/try-cb-lcb/README.md

 ## Running with Docker Compose

-> WARNING: This is a new repository and the Docker configuration needs more work.
-Do not use any Docker instructions for this project until the issues are fixed and this comment is removed.

 You will need [Docker] installed on your machine in order to run this application as we have defined a [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) to orchestrate all three of the [Server Layer Components](#server-layer-components).

 Running with Docker Compose is as simple as running: